 What about taking the Lord’s Name in vain?
-This is one of the 10 Commandments and was a stoning offense under the old covenant:
+This is one of the 10 Commandments and it was a stoning offense under the old covenant:

 Anyone who blasphemes the name of the Lord must be put to death.
 The entire assembly must stone him.
 Whether an alien or native-born, when he blasphemes the Name, he must be put to death.
 (Lev 24:16)

-If you have taken the Lord’s Name in vain, then thank God that we live under a new and better covenant!
+If you have taken the Lord’s Name in vain, thank God that we live under a new and better covenant!
 Thank God for Jesus who has set us free from the curse of the law and and who said:

 Anyone who speaks a word against the Son of Man will be forgiven… (Matt 12:32a)

 You may have cursed God, but he has blessed you!
 I wish I could go back to 19th century Copenhagen, find the gloomy Dane and tell him the good news.
 “Søren, your sins are forgiven!”

 But what about the rest of that verse…

 …but anyone who speaks against the Holy Spirit will not be forgiven, either in this age or in the age to come.
 (Matt 12:32b)

 Here Jesus identifies the one thing that can never be forgiven, namely, the blasphemy of the Holy Spirit.

 The unforgivable sin